 A. Yes.
 Brown students who receive Brown University Scholarship during the academic year are eligible to apply for the OIP Summer Grant.
 Visit the OIP website for more information about the OIP Summer Grant and how to apply.
 Keep in mind that these grants are limited, and will not meet the full program cost for students who receive them.
 Students who wish to receive loan consideration should submit the Loan Application for Summer Study Away/Abroad (available in May 2017) to the Office of Financial Aid.

 Q. Would I be eligible for Financial Aid if I Study Away during the Summer on a Domestic or Study Abroad program that is not sponsored by OIP?

 A. The ONLY financial aid that is offered for summer domestic or non-Brown study abroad programs is the Federal Direct Loan, if a student is eligible.
-International students participating in summer domestic or non-Brown study abroad programs are not eligible for University Loan.
+International students participating in summer domestic or non-Brown study abroad programs are not eligible for aid (including the 20th Century Loan).